 Biosolids, a soil-like material produced during the wastewater treatment process, are managed in the RDN's Biosolids Management Program.

-GNPCC treated over 10 billion litres of wastewater in 2019.
+GNPCC treated over 12 billion litres of wastewater in 2024.
 Treated wastewater is discharged into the Strait of Georgia 2,030 m offshore at a depth of 70 m.
+For more information see the 2024 GNPCC Annual Report.